payoto/rsvs3d/README.md

 Relevant publications for the 2D RSVS are at the end of this readme.

 The compiled binary is available for download for Windows 64bits and Linux 64bits.
+This program provides both a command line interface (CLI) and a GUI for visualising your results.

 ## Get the code